QuentinRa/blog.quentinra.dev/programming-languages/others/apis/_general/index.md

 **Methods**

 An endpoint may allow multiple HTTP methods (GET, POST, PUT...).
 Refer to the API documentation to know which ones are available.
-See [HTTP protocol/method](/operating-systems/networking/protocols/http.md) for your own API if needed.
+See the [HTTP protocol/method](/operating-systems/networking/protocols/http.md) for your own API if needed.

 **Responses**